sswam/allemande/doc/guide.md

 - **Eira**: A free-spirited adventurer passionate about storytelling and discovery, Eira is known for her engaging communication style
 - **Nalani**: A vivacious, witty African/European woman and mother, with curly black hair.

+All of the above characters are based on Llama 3.1, they act very human-like, and while the model is not perfect, in the developer's opinion they are very good for roleplay.

 ### Specialists
 - **Pixi**: Crafts detailed AI art prompts, ensuring high-quality image generation
 - **Sia**: Expert writer focused on summarizing entire chats